-In Wagga Wagga City, Construction had the largest output by industry, generating $836 million in 2017/18.
+In Wagga Wagga City, Public Administration and Safety had the largest output by industry, generating $928 million in 2018/19.

 Output by industry is a gross measure of the total sales of each industry sector in Wagga Wagga City.
 It does not measure how productive each industry sector is at producing this output - which is measured by value added.